-- Opportunity for Mindfulness: Many people enjoy walking meditation and use walking as an opportunity to practice mindfulness and try being present and in tune with thoughts, feelings, emotions, and sensations.
-Walks outdoors on nature trails are a great way to ease stress and tension and reconnect with the natural world.
+- Opportunity for Mindfulness: Many people enjoy walking meditation and use walking as an opportunity to practice mindfulness and try to be present and in tune with thoughts, feelings, emotions, and sensations.
+Walking outdoors on nature trails is a great way to ease stress and tension and reconnect with the natural world.

 - Connection with Surroundings: Even if not on a nature trail, walking around can help seniors feel more connected to their environment and to the things that are going on around them.
 It can also be a healthy way to interact with friends and family.

 - Social Opportunity: Walking can be done alone, but can be a perfect opportunity for social activity as well.
 Seniors can head out with their pals to catch up while they walk or can even join walking groups as an opportunity to meet new people and get social.

 - Mood Booster: Walking has been proven to help lower anxiety and stress, as well as to elevate positive emotions such as joy, happiness, and a sense of calm.

 - Improved Cognitive Function: The increased circulation and elevated mood associated with walking help deliver more blood to the brain, increasing sharpness, memory, and critical thinking.

 Walking is a fantastic activity for seniors’ minds and bodies and can be beneficial when added to daily routines.
 Even seniors who are less mobile can reap some of the benefits by getting out for a short time or by going out for a stroll with their mobile devices and some friends.
 Walking offers an excellent opportunity for seniors to chat, visit, think, engage, explore, exercise, and just be.